MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/01-Market Data/how-to-get-the-price-of-an-erc20-token.md

 ---
-title: "How to get ERC20 metadata by contract"
+title: "How to get the price of an ERC20 token"
-slug: "../how-to-get-erc20-metadata-by-contract"
+slug: "../../how-to-get-the-price-of-an-erc20-token"
-description: "Learn how to get ERC20 metadata by contract using Moralis Token API."
+description: "Learn how to get the price of an ERC20 token with Moralis Token API."
+sidebar_label: "Get ERC20 token price"
 ---

 ## Prerequisites